ciroiriarte/ciroiriarte.github.io/_posts/2023-09-07-vsan-esa-on-esxi-over-pve.md

 - 512GB RAM per node
 etc....

-In the ideal world, we should use a NVMe controller, which QEMU supports, but [Proxmox doesn't support yet](https://bugzilla.proxmox.com/show_bug.cgi?id=2255).
+In a ideal world, we should use a NVMe controller, which QEMU supports, but [Proxmox doesn't support yet](https://bugzilla.proxmox.com/show_bug.cgi?id=2255).
 Given that scenario, we're going with the default SATA controller.

 # Provisioning of the disks